Families of Invariant Divisors on Rational Complexity-One T-Varieties: -Varieties

+We now recall the construction of $T$-varieties from p-divisors and divisorial fans, see \cite{altmann:06a} and \cite{altmann:08a}, as well as recalling the description of invariant Cartier divisors on complexity-one $T$-varieties \cite{petersen:08a}.
+For an introduction to and a survey of the theory of $T$-varieties, see \cite{tsurvey}.

-Now let $Y$ be a smooth projective variety over $\C$ and let $\delta\subset N_\QQ$ be a pointed polyhedral cone.
-A \emph{polyhedral divisor} on $Y$ with tail cone $\delta$ is then defined to be a formal finite sum
+Fix some lattice $N$ with dual $M$.
+We will be considering the algebraic torus $T=\CC^*\otimes N=\spec \CC[M]$.
+Recall that a $T$-variety of complexity $k$ is a normal variety $X$ together with an effective $T$-action such that $\dim X-\dim T=k$.
+Now let $Y$ be a normal projective variety over $\CC$, and $\sigma\subseteq N_\QQ$ a pointed polyhedral cone. \begin{definition} A \emph{polyhedral divisor} on $Y$ with tailcone $\sigma$ is a formal sum